hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > This proves he dancing only knows by name".
 >
-> With other libellous strange things that they
+> With other libellous strange things[^96] that they
 >
 > Were base and impudent enough to say,

->
+[^96]: At a public ball, held at a great tavern, this was actually the fact.
+A great professor whilst performing an opening dance, was annoyed in this manner, as he says, through envy; and for the credit of the professor it is hoped this was the case.

 > Thus to asperse a gentleman who has been
 >
 > To France, a professor whose name is seen